 THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING, AT NO ADDITIONAL COST TO YOU, I EARN FROM QUALIFYING PURCHASES.
 AFFILIATE LINKS ARE MARKED WITH #ad.
 "I" IN THIS CASE MEANS THE OWNER OF FILMDAFT.COM.
 PLEASE READ THE FULL DISCLOSURE FOR MORE INFO.

 Even if you’re just starting out with screenwriting, you’re probably familiar with the concept of screenwriting software.
-If not, the term screenwriting software refers to a specific type of word processor used by writers to write their screenplays.
+If not, screenwriting software refers to a specific type of word processor used by writers to write their screenplays.

-Different from a typical word processor like Microsoft Word, Google Docs, or Apple’s Pages, screenwriting software formats everything you write into a screenplay format.
+Unlike a typical word processor like Microsoft Word, Google Docs, or Apple’s Pages, screenwriting software formats everything you write into a screenplay format.

-Despite its certain flaws, the high price being chief among them, Final Draft is great software – it’s just not the only one.
+Despite its flaws, the high price being chief among them, Final Draft is great software – it’s just not the only one.